adamsilver/fdpb/03-book-a-flight.md

 </thead>
 ```

+The days need to use the same technique: while sighted users can see the day in context of the month and year, in some screen readers, only the number is announced.
+For example, they'll hear “17” which is ambiguous because they would have had to of remembered the previously announced month and year as they switch months.

-The same technique is used for the day of the month.
-That is, just the number is shown visually which isn't enough for visually-impaired users.
-For them, we store the full date inside the `aria-label` attribute, which speaks to principle 1, *provide a comparable experience*.
+By storing the full date inside the `aria-label` attribute, we can give screen reader users an agreeable experience — one that speaks to principle 1, *Provide a comparable experience*:

 ```HTML
 <td role="gridcell" tabindex="-1" aria-label="7 October, 2017">